Mount Bental and Mount Avital - Volcanic Partners

 Public transport: There is no close bus line.
 However, there is a bus between Katzrin and Kibbutz Meron Golan, and from here it is possible to walk up to the top of the mountain.

 From as far away as the Hula Valley one can see the humps of a chain of dormant volcanos arising from the plain of the Golan Heights.
-There are 70 located along the eastern border of the Golan Heights adjacent to Israel’s border with Syria, from Mount Ram in the north to Mount Saki in the south.
+There are 70 of these located along Israel’s eastern border of the Golan Heights adjacent to its border with Syria, from Mount Ram in the north to Mount Saki in the south.
 They provide a useful defense barrier against Syria, although they were unable to prevent Syrian forces from penetrating the central Golan during the Yom Kippur War.
-However, they were unable to advance in the area of these two mountains.
+However, Syrian was unable to advance in the northern Golan in the area of Mount Betal and Mount Avital.

 EXPLORING MOUNT BENTAL

-There are two observation points with recordings in Hebrew or English:
+• There are two observation points with recordings in Hebrew or English:

 The observation point on your right (as you face towards Syria) provides views of Mount Avital.
 From here you can see white buildings in the distance.
 They are on the Syrian border and belong to the United Nations.
 Beyond the Syrian border is the deserted town of Quneitra.
 This town was returned to Syria after the Yom Kippur War as part of negotiations between the two countries but was never repopulated.
 The fields in the Quneitra Valley up to the border are Israeli.
 The border between Israel and Syria has been the quietest of Israel’s borders since the Six-Day War, although there are now concerns about the military activities of the Hezbollah movement, a protégé of Iran.
 The 10 wind turbines provide electricity to about 10,000 inhabitants of the Golan Heights.
 There are also newer wind turbines closer to Mount Bental.

-The other observation point and recording is just beyond the wooden balcony of the café.
+The other observation point with a recording is just beyond the wooden balcony of the café.
 You are now overlooking Kibbutz Meron Golan.
 This kibbutz was the first settlement built on the Golan Heights after the Six-Day-War.
-It was initially established in the center of the Golan, and then moved to the outskirts of Quneitra.
+It was initially established in the center of the Golan, and it then moved to the outskirts of Quneitra.
 It moved again to its present location west of Mount Bental in 1972, the thought being that the mountain would provide protection from shelling.
 The kibbutz has been privatized.
 The recording explains about the beginnings of this kibbutz, the orchards up to the border, and the Valley of Tears.

-Walk up to the bunkers.
+• Walk up to the bunkers.
 They were placed here some years after the 1973 Yom Kippur War on previous Syrian fortifications.
 The position was manned for about a decade, but then abandoned.
 In the 1900s the site was prepared for visitors by Kibbutz Meron Golan and the Jewish National Fund.
 A room within the bunkers presents visually the story of the battle that took place in this area during the Yom Kippur War.

 Mount Hermon is in the distance.
 Between it and Mount Betal is the Valley of Tears, so-called because of the many casualties during the Yom Kippur War.